 Take a look at the plans on offer.
 Look at the monthly charge, cost per call rates, call transfer rates and any other fees that you may encounter.

 Avoid set-up fees and contracts that tie you in for long periods of time.
 Take up a free trial if they are on offer, and if they’re not, why not take up one of the services that allow you to cancel anytime?
 After a month or two you’ll see the benefit.

 Of course, it’s important that you don’t overcommit and spend money on services you don’t use.
 But think about how you intend to grow your business and which plans you might want to upgrade to in the future.

-There’s no harm in asking questions about services which you may want at a later stage.
+There’s no harm in asking questions about services that you may want at a later stage.
 In fact, it’s more efficient to think ahead and choose the right provider for the long term than having to start going through the hassle of changing providers.